2025 Zulia earthquakes: Tectonic setting

 Mene Grande is located in a region where the Caribbean plate and South American plate interact.
 The Caribbean Plate is being pushed eastward and partially collides with the South American Plate.
-The interaction of these plates creates an oblique collision zone.

-This relative plate movement has led to the formation of a wide zone of complex faulting.
+The interaction of the plates creates an oblique collision zone.
+The relative plate movement has led to the formation of a wide zone of complex faulting.
 The Zulia earthquakes occurred within a triangle formed by three strike-slip fault systems: the Boconó Fault to the south, the Oca-Ancón Fault to the north, and the Bucaramanga-Santa Marta Fault to the west.
 The Boconó Fault has caused significant seismic movements in the past, such as in 1610 and 1894.